ChloeL-E/msp1/README.md

       1. Upon arrival to webpage, the user is greeted with a clean, clear navigation bar with easily identifiable links to each page.
       2. The navigation bar is designed so that it is always visible at the top of the page so that the user can easily navigate to another part of the site.
+      3. A 404 error page has been created if, for any reason, a page is not able to load.
+From this, the user will be able to quickly navigate back to the webpage to continue their enjoyment of the website.

     * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the spa.